Kingxukai/linux/Documentation/arch/x86/boot.rst

 ============	=======

   Contains an x86 jump instruction, 0xEB followed by a signed offset relative to byte 0x202.
-This can be used to determine the size of the header.
+This can be used to determine the woke size of the woke header.

 ============	=======
 Field name:	header